Tim Herron: 2-day Practical Performance

 Registration: Link for 2023 registration will be posted as soon as it is available.

 From the instructor:

-2-Day Practical Performance Class (600 rounds) - $565 (Includes FAS Range Fee)
+2-Day Practical Performance Class (500 rounds) - TBD

 Space allowing, we will set up a full stage, for students to run through at the beginning of class.
 The stage will include a number of elements such as entries and exits, opportunities to shoot on the move, awkward positions, close and far targets, and high risk arrays.
 This first run through will be an assessment tool, helping the instructor to figure out your shooting style and where improvements can be made.
 Throughout the class we will occasionally revisit this stage, and use parts of it to isolate and develop skills, and set up drills.

 In addition, we'll be covering:

 - Assessment of current skill of students